-If an accident in the Seattle area has left you or a loved one facing a spinal cord injury, contact the skilled spinal cord injury attorneys at Boohoff Law today to learn how we can help you obtain the compensation you and your family need to face the challenges ahead.
+If an accident in the Seattle area has left you or a loved one facing a spinal cord injury, contact the skilled Seattle spinal cord injury attorneys at Boohoff Law today to learn how we can help you obtain the compensation you and your family need to face the challenges ahead.

 Contact us today – call (877) 999-9999 or email us.
 We’re available 24/7!

 Attorney Tatiana Boohoff and her team at Boohoff Law have represented severely injured victims of someone else’s careless or reckless actions for more than a decade.

 Lawyers like the team at Boohoff Law succeed on behalf of their clients only by having immersed themselves in the details of these injuries, gaining priceless knowledge of the terminology and modes of treatment that helps them evaluate and prove their clients’ long term needs.

 Oftentimes, insurance companies balk at the price tag that comes with caring for and adapting to a spinal cord injury.
 Tatiana and her colleagues do not fear going toe-to-toe with expensive defense attorneys and sophisticated insurance claims adjusters whose mission is to reduce the size of a claim.

-“A traumatic spinal cord injury may stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes or compresses one or more of your vertebrae.
+According to the world-renowned Mayo Clinic: “A traumatic spinal cord injury may stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes or compresses one or more of your vertebrae.